Visual Impact Assessments

 Visual Impact Assessment Techniques

-We can only realistically provide an accurate and transparent investigation with the use of a range of specialist visual assessment techniques, such as:
+The land survey consultancy we refer to can only realistically provide an accurate and transparent investigation with the use of a range of specialist visual assessment techniques, such as:

 - Viewpoint Photography: high-quality photographs taken from key receptor locations